MadaraUchiha-314/blog/NTC.md

 - pqqr
 - pq

+Let's try to build a state-machine for this.

 <div align="center" >
     <img src="https://i.imgur.com/Yl8w2BK.png" />
 </div>

+Inititally we are in state `A`.
+When we find a `p` we move to state `B` and stay there as long we get `p` and then we move to state `C` when we get an `Q` and finally to state `D` when we get `R`.

 The state machine goes to the **accepted** state **D** when it finds a string which matches the regex.

-It can be mathematically proven that all regular expressions can be converted to a finite state-automate and there are many libraries that do these very well like the one discussed in [Regex to automata].
+It can be mathematically proven that all regular expressions can be converted to a finite state-automata and there are many libraries that do these very well like the one discussed in [Regex to automata].

 #### So, is finite state machine the end of the world ?
 Clearly not!
 If these finite state machines could solve all our needs then why haven't we still colonized Mars ?